 Both bo kho and mechado have fork-tender meat, carrots, and potatoes cooked in a thick tomato paste or sauce.
 The beef is slow-cooked and simmered — the longer the beef is cooked, the softer it gets.
 The root veggies, as well as onions, some ginger, and Asian spices, will give the dishes that defined texture.

 The difference between the two?
 Bo kho is mostly paired with egg or rice noodles or freshly baked baguette, while it’s nearly impossible to enjoy mechado without hot rice.

 Of course, nothing else can better complete this list than dessert.
 Che ba mau and halo-halo are both colorful and refreshing treats during summertime (or any day, actually).
 These desserts are made of crushed ice, soft beans, and sweet cream.

-Che ba mau, which translates to three color dessert, is part of the traditional Hanoian “che” family that offers light taste, and just the right note of sweetness to wash down a hearty meal.
+Che ba mau, which translates to three-color dessert, is part of the traditional Hanoian “che” family that offers a light taste, and just the right note of sweetness to wash down a hearty meal.
 The Philippines’ halo-halo almost looks the same, but other important ingredients are added to it, making it more of a solo snack, rather than an after-meal dessert.
-Halo-halo is made of mouthwatering layers of jellies, flan, macapuno, palm seeds, red beans, ice cream, fresh fruits and toasted coconut flakes that are then mixed and swirled together — after all, halo-halo literally means “mix-mix.”
+Halo-halo is made of mouthwatering layers of jellies, flan, macapuno, palm seeds, red beans, ice cream, fresh fruits, and toasted coconut flakes that are then mixed and swirled together — after all, halo-halo literally means “mix-mix.”